molds/molds/doc/README.txt

          PARTICLEPLOT_END

       -options
-       "particle", "grid_number", "frame_length", and "file_prefix" are prepared.
+       "electronic_state", "grid_number", "frame_length", and "file_prefix" are prepared.

-       "particle" is index of the molcular orbital. particle=0 means the ground state. particle=1 means, then, first excited state.
+       "electronic_state" is index of the electronic state. electronic_state=0 means the electronic ground state.
+       electronic_state=1 means, then, first electornic excited state.
-       The default value of the "particle" is not set.
+       The default value of the "hole" is not set.

        "grid_number" is the grid number of the frame in xyz-coordinates.
        The default values are 25, 25, and 25 for x, y, and z coordinates, respectively.